If you’re lucky enough to share your name with a famous poultry brand, you can land a free turkey from Iceland this year.

 It’s cheaper than other supermarkets too (prices as of 12 December), with Tesco selling a similar size turkey for £12 and Sainsbury’s selling their turkey at £12.50.

-You’re only able to get the turkey from Iceland at the reduced price until 17 December 2019.
+You can only get the turkey from Iceland at the reduced price until 17 December 2019.

 Make sure to get some room in the freezer, but set a reminder on your alarm to start defrosting your turkey on Christmas Eve.